-Pedestrian students must exercise courtesy toward vehicles stopped or moving so as to maintain safety.
+Pedestrian students must exercise courtesy toward vehicles stopped or moving so safety is maintained.
 Crosswalks must be used where designated.

 STAFF AUTHORITY

 All staff are asked to enforce our Code of Conduct.
 As such, all staff members are to be listened to and treated with respect.